sharontherese/sharon-kabel/content/post/ratzinger-fabricated-liturgy/index.md

 Those familiar with the quotation under review have possibly noticed that it bears a strong resemblance to another Ratzinger quotation:

 > What happened after the Council was something else entirely: in the place of liturgy as the fruit of development came fabricated liturgy.
-We abandoned the organic, living process of growth and development over centuries, and replaced it – as in a manufacturing process – with a fabrication, a banal on-the-spot product.
+We abandoned the organic, living process of growth and development over centuries, and replaced it – as in a manufacturing process – with a fabrication, a banal on-the-spot product.[^5]

 This quotation is also decently widely cited.
-It is discussed at length at Patheos,[^10] and is attributed to Ratzinger's foreword in the book _La Reforme Liturgique en Question_ by Monsignor Klaus Gamber.
+It is discussed at length at Patheos,[^6] and is attributed to Ratzinger's foreword in the book _The Reform of the Roman Liturgy_ by Monsignor Klaus Gamber.

 For now, we'll set this aside.

-For clarity's sake, I will refer to this quotation ("What happened after the Council..." as the **Gamber Version**.
+For clarity's sake, I will refer to this quotation ("What happened after the Council...") as the **Gamber Version**.
 I'll refer to the quotation under review ("The liturgical reform...") as the **_Theologische_ Version**.

 # Finding the journal